-The number of homes sold through the MLS® System of the BC Northern Real Estate Board totaled 307 units in March 2018.
+The number of homes sold through the MLS® System of the BC Northern Real Estate Board totaled 203 units in January 2019.
 This was a decrease of 11.7% from January 2018 and was a just a couple of transactions ahead of both the five and 10-year averages for that month.

 The Board cautions that the average residential price is a useful figure only for establishing trends and comparisons over a period of time.
 It does not indicate an actual price for a home due to the wide selection of housing available over a vast geographic area (the Board serves an area covering over 600,000 square kilometers or 72% of the province).

-Active residential listings numbered 1,806 units at the end of March.
-This was a decrease of 15.3% from the end of March 2017, and an 11-year low for this time of the year.
+Active residential listings numbered 1,500 units at the end of January.
+This was down 7.6% from the end of January 2018 and marked the lowest inventory reading for this time of the year since 2007.

-Months of inventory numbered 5.9 at the end of March 2018, down a bit from the 6.1 months recorded at the end of March 2017 and below the long-run average of 7.2 months for this time of year.
+Months of inventory numbered 7.4 at the end of January 2019, up a bit from the 7.1 months recorded at the end of January 2018 but below the long-run average of 9.6 months for this time of year.
 The number of months of inventory is the number of months it would take to sell current inventories at the current rate of sales activity.